MsAtifa/Java-Brickgame/README.md

 **5.Removal of Unnecessary Time Thread:** The time counting logic is now incorporated directly into the physicsCalculation task, eliminating the need for a separate time thread.
 This simplifies the code and avoids potential synchronization issues.

 ### • Unexpected Problems-
 During gameplay, if the paddle does not move constantly and the ball hits the bottom, the game abruptly ends.
 Similarly, when using the gold ball, it may exhibit glitches near the bottom, temporarily exiting the lower boundary and reappearing if there is no continuous movement of the paddle.
+Furthermore, the ball hits only the top, bottom, left or right side of the block, so sometimes it can pass through the blocks.